Formaldehyde (CH2O) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 Well, we know the polar molecule has some dipole moment because of unequal distribution of charges whereas the non-polar molecule has an equal distribution of charges that cause zero dipole moment because they cancel out each other due to the symmetrical shape of the molecule.

 Is CH2O polar or non-polar?
-CH2O is a polar molecule because of the difference in electronegativity value between carbon and oxygen that creates charge imbalance and generates some dipole moment in the molecule, makes it polar in nature.
+CH2O is a polar molecule because of the difference in electronegativity value between carbon and oxygen that creates charge imbalance and generates some dipole moment in the molecule, making it polar in nature.

 Let’s understand why CH2O is polar in nature in detail.